hackfestca/cnb/README.rst

 ============================

 The Chuck Norris Bot (CNB) project is a multi-protocol chat bot.
-It currently support XMPP/Jabber and IRC.
+It currently supports XMPP/Jabber and IRC.

-The concept is that the bot has a single "brain" but connect to multiple servers at once so beside responding to simple bot tasks such as saying hello, launching nmap, replying Chuck Norris facts and more, the bot can do some correlated tasks such as outputing text from an IRC channel to a XMPP room.
+The concept is that the bot has a single "brain" but connect to multiple servers at once so beside responding to simple bot tasks such as saying hello, launching nmap, replying Chuck Norris facts and more, the bot can do some correlated tasks such as spying an IRC chan from an XMPP room.

 Prerequisite